egara/buttermanager/README.md

 Those are only examples.
 Use the package manager you have installed for AUR.
 Once ButterManager is installed, you will be able to run it using the icon created in the main menu.

 ## Changelog ##

+### Version 1.7 ###
+- Bug fixed for Arch Linux and derivatives installing the package from AUR.
+Now, the application will be installed and run from a virtual environmen with all the modules needed.
+This causes that the size of the package buttermanager has increased

 ### Version 1.6 ###
 - Logs generated during the upgrade process can be stored